-As of March 31, 2015, 99.8 per cent of communities with human consumptive waterworks have operators that have achieved some level of certification (Table 2).
+As of March 31, 2017, 99.8 per cent of communities with human consumptive waterworks have operators that have achieved some level of certification (Figure 3).
 This represents no change in compliance from the previous year when 99.8 per cent of community waterworks had an operator certified to some level.
 Over 99 per cent of the population served by a community (municipal) human consumptive waterworks have an operator that has received full certification or some level of training (completed any approved training courses).
 Knowledgeable, certified operators help to ensure safe drinking water.
+No calculation of community based waterworks operator certification percentage was made in 2005

 Compliance with operator certification is primarily controlled by the owner of the waterworks, but also requires cooperation from the waterworks operator(s).
 Acceptance and uptake of operator certification is a key to ensuring the delivery of safe drinking water.
-As a point of comparison, Alberta's (population 4.1 million) mandatory certification program took effect on January 1, 1983 and its program currently has approximately 2863 certified operators.
+As a point of comparison, Alberta's (population 4.1 million) mandatory certification program took effect on January 1, 1983 and its program currently has approximately 2650 certified operators.
 Currently, there is no cost for their certification examinations, applications and renewals.
-Saskatchewan (population approximately 1.1 million) has 1,306 certified operators.
+Saskatchewan (population approximately 1.1 million) has 1,343 certified operators.
 Examinations cost about \$80, and certification and renewal fees (every two years) are \$150.
 Compared with Alberta, Saskatchewan's certification program has progressed significantly since its inception in 2000.